 - Location of existing buildings - dimensions to relevant boundaries

-- Details of egress and fire safety provisions, estimated occupant load, etc.
+- Details of egress and fire safety provisions etc

 - An indication of time the marquee(s) is expected to be up for and who will be erecting/dismantling it.

-- Information relating to items b) to e) above may be provided by the person/company offering the marquee for hire.
-It is recommended that you check at the time of booking the marquee.
+- Information relating to items a) to g) above may be provided by the person/company offering the marquee for hire – it is recommended that you check at the time of booking the marquee.

 - The event organiser is also responsible for obtaining appropriate approvals for any service connections (ie water or sewer) prior to the event – for further information contact firstname.lastname@example.org.